A screw terminal breakout and protoype board for D1 Mini ESP8266 boardsDesigned by Brian Lough, Ships from Ireland

 Why is there no option to buy a D1 Mini?
 Honestly, it's because I would have to charge too much for it compared to what you are able to buy it yourself directly.
 A D1 mini is $2.70 delivered from Aliexpress or eBay, I would probably need to charge at least $7.50 for it to make sense for me to sell it.
 Let me know if this would be something you would still be interested in and I can look into it.

-Why is the DC Jack Pre-soldered on the kit?
-Because I am an idiot!
+Why is the DC Jack Pre-soldered on the original kits?
+(Only two left of these at time of updating this) Because I am an idiot!
 I don't know what layout I used for the DC jack, but even breadboard friendly DC Jacks didn't fit through the hole!
 Luckily I was able to fix the boards by drilling the holes through, but the DC jack needs to be soldered both sides of the board for the 5V pin.
 Rather than try explain this in instructions, I think I should just pay for my mistakes by pre-soldering them all!
 Full details of the fix can be found here on my YouTube channel.

 What does the jumper block do?
 It controls connecting the D1 Mini 5V pin to all the other 5V pins.
 When the jumper is on the right two pins, the D1 mini will receive power from the DC jack, but the D1 mini 5V from the micro USB will not connect to the circuit because of the diode.
 I found that I had this problem with large neoixel projects, where I was trying to program the D1 Mini and the USB was then going to be trying to power 100 neopixels as soon as I plugged it in!